kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

   4. save and test.

 > [!CAUTION]
-> There is a outstanding but unknown defect causing it to freeze after a few months of operations.
+> There is an outstanding but unknown defect causing it to freeze after a few months of operations.
 Investigation is ongoing.